Diffuse Hard X-ray Emission in Starburst Galaxies as Synchrotron from Very High Energy Electrons: Motivation

 In the Milky Way, primary CR protons (and nuclei) are accelerated with a power law spectrum extending to energies of at least $\sim \PeV$, the so-called ``knee'' in the CR spectrum.
 Above these energies, the CR spectrum steepens: this may be because Galactic CRs are not accelerated to higher energies and we are seeing the transition to a different component of CRs, or because Galactic CRs propagate differently above the knee.
 Essentially nothing is known about the knee in starbursts, but presumably it is also at least at a PeV in energy.

 If most of the energy injected into CR protons is lost to pion production for CR protons of up to a PeV in energy, then the large population of secondary pionic 10 - 100 TeV $e^{\pm}$ produced by pion decay can emit bright hard X-ray emission.
 Suppose that roughly ${\cal E}_{\rm CR} = 10^{50}$ erg of CR protons are accelerated per supernova (that is, roughly $1/10$ of the SN kinetic power goes into CRs; \citealt{Strong10}).
-Once again we have $E^2 dQ/dE = {\cal E}_{\rm CR} / \ln(10^6)$ for an $E^{-2}$ injection spectrum extending from 1 GeV to 1 PeV.
+Once again suppose that we have $E^2 dQ/dE = {\cal E}_{\rm CR} / \ln(10^6)$ for an $E^{-2}$ injection spectrum for CR protons with kinetic energies from 1 GeV to 1 PeV, ignoring CRs of lower energy where the spectrum is uncertain.
 A fraction $F_{\rm cal} (E_p)$ of that power is lost to pions for a CR proton energy $E_p$; of that, $\sim 1/6$ will go into secondary $e^{\pm}$ \citep[e.g.,][]{Steigman71,Loeb06}\footnote{This is because the charged pions receive 2/3 of the energy, and each charged pion ultimately decays into a positron or electron and three neutrinos of roughly equal energy.
 Therefore, $e^{\pm}$ recieve $1/4 \times 2/3 = 1/6$ of the pion energy.
 Similarly, neutrinos receive 1/2 of the pion energy, and $\gamma$-rays recieve the remaining 1/3, from the neutral pions.} and $f_{\rm synch}$ of the secondary $e^{\pm}$ power in turn goes into synchrotron emission.
 From a similar argument as the primaries, we finally have $\nu L_{\nu} (\keV) = (1/2) f_{\rm synch} E_e^2 dQ_e/dE_e = (F_{\rm cal} / 12) f_{\rm synch} E_p^2 dQ_p/dE_p$ \citep{Loeb06}, or:

 where $\Gamma_{\rm SN}$ is the supernova rate.
 For a supernova rate in M82 of $0.1\ \yr^{-1}$, we get $2 \times 10^{39} \ergps$ for $f_{\rm synch} = F_{\rm cal} = 1$, more than half the observed luminosity of the diffuse X-ray emission \citep{Strickland07}.
 In practice, energy-dependent diffusive escape of the primary protons, advective escape in the starburst superwind, and softer CR proton injection spectra will reduce the secondary $e^{\pm}$ luminosity.